The Soldier's Details

 - Date of Death:

-George enlisted 3rd September 1941.
-On 11th February 1942 he was tragically KIA during the battle for Singapore.
-He was 19 1/2 years old.
-It was little more than 5 months since he enlisted.
+George enlisted AIF 3rd September 1941 from Mundaring.
+He later joined 2/4th’s ‘E’ Company.
+On 11th February 1942 he was tragically KIA during a Japanese ambush at South West Bukit Timah.
+88 of the 200 men survived.
+He was 19 1/2 years old and a little more than 5 months passed since he enlisted.

-Grandparents George and Elizabeth Leipold married in Victoria in 1888, moved to Western Australian goldfields where Gf-George sought work in mining.
-In 1915 Gf-George Frederick was injured in an accident at Niagra Mine.
+Grandparents George and Elizabeth Leipold married in Victoria in 1888, moved to Western Australian goldfields where Grandfather-George sought work in mining.
+In 1915 G-F George Frederick was injured in an accident at Niagra Mine.
 His son George William drove his father in a horse and wagon to Kalgoorlie seeking urgent medical treatment.
-The journey for injured G-f George would have been excruciating as he lay in the tray being bounced over dirt tracks.
-Gf-George died on 27th October 1915 at age of 51 years.
-He was and buried at Kookyne, then a thriving mining town and home to the Leipold family.
+The journey for injured G-F George would have been excruciating as he lay in the tray being bounced over dirt tracks.
+G-F George died on 27th October 1915 at Leonora hospital aged 51 years.
+He was buried at Kookynie, then a thriving mining town and home to the Leipold family.

-Widowed Elizabeth Leipold became the owner/publican of Kookyne Hotel, however it was son George William Leipold, father to George Richard (WX16355) who managed and worked at the pub.
+Widowed Elizabeth Leipold became the owner/publican of Kookynie Hotel, however it was son George William Leipold, father to George Richard (WX16355) who managed and worked at the pub.
 A year later in 1916 George William Leipold married Ida Evelyn Pearce.
-They had several children whilst at the Kookyne Pub including George WX16355.
+They had several children whilst at the Kookynie Pub including George WX16355.

-The Kookyne Pub operates today (2017) however little else in the town exists.
+The Kookynie Pub operates today (2017) however little else in the town exists.

 Later the Leipold family moved to Doodlakine where George William ran a wheat carting business before moving to Mundijong.